atg-abhishek/cse-aiethics-ml-best-practices/ML_Best_Practices.md

 The following sections will serve as a general outline for what can be done from a pathway perspective in trying out different modeling techniques.

+### The General Pipeline for machine learning (data science)

+* Initially analysis (ask the right domain questions, ask for success criteria, ask for data dictionaries, ask for domain experts)
+	* exploratory analysis (feedback loop here - we don't want to trust the data we are handed and want to make sure it conforms to what the domain experts believe) && data visualization
+* feature engineering && simple modeling work && data visualization
+* optimization and more questions for the client
+* deep learning

 ### Image processing

 * [OpenCV](https://opencv.org/)